voedger/voedger-docs/concepts/clusters-and-federations.md

 ## Federation

 Clusters are organized into a **Federation**.
 A Federation comprises multiple clusters situated in various regions.
-This structure enables the storage of data in numerous locations, significantly reducing latency for your clients.
+This structure enables the storage of data in numerous locations, significantly reducing latency for backend clients.

 Federation structure is transparent to the developer.
-The developer interacts with the **Voedger** platform, which manages the underlying infrastructure and routes requests to the appropriate cluster.
+Voedger Applications interact with Voedger platform, which routes requests to the appropriate cluster.

 The Federation structure consists of one **Main Cluster** and several **Worker Clusters**.
 The Main Cluster keeps metadata about the Federation and hosts the **Registry** (sys.registry) application for this purpose.